jphaugla/redisEnterpriseVault/README.md

     policies=redis-connect-policy \
     ttl=24h
 ```
-* Edit the jobmanager.properties file for the correct connection parameters in redis.connection.url
-  * these parameters can be retrieved using ```$DEMO/getDatabasePw.sh```
 * create configmap with jobmanager.properties
   * this configmap is used in the redis-connect-start.yaml to mount files appropriately
 * start the redis-connect server